-The school also supports children by providing specialist equipment, such as ear defenders, writing aids, visual resources including word mats, widget picture/symbol/print visual timetables, individual workstations, emotions fans and sensory boxes for example.
+The school also supports children by providing specialist equipment, such as ear defenders, writing aids, visual resources including word mats, widget picture/symbol/print visual timetables, individual work-stations, emotions fans, fidget toys and sensory boxes for example.
 Teachers are also aware of different teaching styles that may be employed and can use a variety of approaches, such as multi-sensory learning and movement breaks.
 It is at the school's discretion to adapt or change the routine for SEND learners, in partnership with parents.
+This year's SEND next steps will also focus upon further use of the SENCO's coaching model; working within classrooms alongside children and staff to closely evaluate provision and ensure accurate pitch of the pupils' work and learning, in order to further enhance their independence, high engagement, self-esteem and learning outcomes.